flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### Windows CE

-Since the console was announced, it has been mentioned to run Windows CE (a stripped down version of Windows designed for handheld devices), although this can be a little deceiving because the user won't actually see a PDA system on this console.
+Ever since the Dreamcasts's announcement it was said that it would run [**Windows CE**](https://en.wikipedia.org/wiki/Windows_Embedded_Compact): a stripped-down version of Windows designed for use on embedded devices.
+This may have misled users who may have expected to see a Windows CE desktop environment running on their console.

 {{< float_group >}}
 {{< float_block >}}